MarcoYou/MarcoYou.github.io/_posts/2021-03-05-Monetary-Policy-During-Crisis.md

 1일짜리 vs 10년짜리 (모기지는 10년짜리랑 연동)

-I personally identify 4 tools that allow FED to make debt cheaper.
+I personally identify 3 tools that allow FED to make debt cheaper.
 But before getting into it, I have to explain what kind of debt I am talking about and why particularly that specific kind of debt is important.

 **First, what kind of debt we are talking about?**

 Here, we are talking about notes.
 It is not a commercial loan or any sorts like that.
-We are precisely talking about **the U.S. 10-year treasury note** (often called **10Y T-note** or by its ticker **^TNX**), which is a type of debt that can be traded and whose issuer is the federal government of the U.S. having a maturity equal to 10 year.
+We are precisely talking about **the U.S. 10-year treasury note** (often called **10Y T-note** or by its ticker **^TNX**), which is a type of debt that can be traded and whose issuer is the federal government of the U.S. having a maturity equal to 10 years.

 - **T-Bills**: short maturity terms, from 4 weeks to a year;
 - **T-Notes**: middle maturity terms, from 2 to 10 years;